TakamichiOsumi/B-Plus-Tree/README.md

 ```

 ## Notes

-This is a work in progress and written for self-education.

 The difference from the normal B+ Tree is that nodes at the same depth are connected as doubly linked list.